tensargh/mtgleague/docs/mtgleague_prd.md

 #### Tournament Features
 - ✅ **Top 8 tournament system** - Complete tournament bracket management
 - ✅ **Tournament creation** - Automatic Top 8 creation from season standings
+- ✅ **Manual Top 8 bracket management** - TOs have full manual control over player selection and result entry for all rounds
+- ✅ **Top 8 reset feature** - TOs can reset the Top 8, clearing all players/results and re-activating the season
+- ✅ **Top 8 delete feature** - TOs can delete the Top 8 if needed
+- ✅ **Bracket display for all** - Top 8 bracket is shown on both TO and public/anonymous season views
 - ✅ **Tournament bracket management** - Manual player advancement between rounds
 - ✅ **Tournament match results** - Match result entry and winner tracking
 - ✅ **Tournament standings** - Complete bracket display with results